NERVsystems/osmmcp/README.md

 2. **Separation of Concerns** - Tools, server logic, and utilities are cleanly separated
 3. **DRY (Don't Repeat Yourself)** - Common utilities are extracted into the `pkg/osm` package
 4. **Security First** - HTTP clients are properly configured with timeouts and connection limits
+5. **UNIX-like Composability** - Small, focused tools that can be combined in powerful ways
-5. **Structured Logging** - All logging is done via `slog` with consistent levels and formats:
+6. **Structured Logging** - All logging is done via `slog` with consistent levels and formats:
    - Debug: Developer detail, verbose or diagnostic messages
    - Info: Routine operational messages
    - Warn: Unexpected conditions that don't necessarily halt execution
    - Error: Critical problems, potential or actual failures
-6. **SOLID Principles** - Particularly Single Responsibility and Interface Segregation
+7. **SOLID Principles** - Particularly Single Responsibility and Interface Segregation
-7. **Registry Pattern** - All tools are defined in a central registry for improved maintainability
+8. **Registry Pattern** - All tools are defined in a central registry for improved maintainability
-8. **Google Polyline5 Format** - Standardized polyline encoding/decoding using Google's Polyline5 format
+9. **Google Polyline5 Format** - Standardized polyline encoding/decoding using Google's Polyline5 format
-9. **Precise Geospatial Calculations** - Accurate Haversine distance calculations with appropriate tolerances
+10. **Precise Geospatial Calculations** - Accurate Haversine distance calculations with appropriate tolerances
-10. **Context-Aware Operations** - All operations properly handle context for cancellation and timeouts
+11. **Context-Aware Operations** - All operations properly handle context for cancellation and timeouts

 ## Usage